Jony12rb/Hackupc24_inter/README.md

 ## Description
 The following photo shows the schema of the project.
 Our model is a text-to-video project, although we do not use a generative video model.
 Instead, we use the user's photos together with ai music generation to create a video.
 The user can upload photos, and the model will generate a video with the photos and music.
-The music is generated using the ai model, and the video is created using the photo and the music.
+The music is generated using an ai model, and the video is created using the photo and the music.
 The user can download the video and share it with friends.

 ![Schema](images/Schema.png)

 Moreover, we offer the functionality of selecting the photos and music using natural language.
 The user can write a sentence, and the model will select the photos and music based on the sentence, which makes it more user-friendly.
+Then, it will create the music according to the sentence and the photos.

 ## Usage